MiteshChaudhari18/Celebal-Task5/README.md

 # Booking Manager — Full CRUD Application

+OPEN FILE:-
+1)CRUD Project Report.pdf----- cover each and every thing about project 2)TASK-5 preview.png ----- screenshot of project
+3)Task-5 Preview.png ----- Screenshot of project

 This is a simple full-stack CRUD application to manage bookings, built using:

 - **Node.js + Express.js** (Backend)